Encourage your college student to maintain a healthy mouth

 An electric toothbrush can rid the teeth of dental plaque, more so than a traditional toothbrush can.
 Since you can't be certain that your child is brushing at least two times a day, you can give them a toothbrush that has more fighting power.
 Make sure that it is a soft bristle brush so it doesn't work away the enamel.

 Gum and mints

-You may also want to get your college student TheraBreath ZOX Mints that come in six rolls.
+You may also want to get your college student TheraBreath ZOX Mints.
 These bad bread-fighters are perfect for lounging around the dorm room as well as taking to class or sporting events.
 Plus, parents don't have to worry because these mints are all natural and contain no sugary additives that will just cause issues in the mouth.
 If your college student is more of a gum chewing person, check out the TheraBreath line of bad breath-fighting gums that they can carry with them.